Movie adaptation of Colleen Hoover’s viral book “It Ends With Us” sparks new levels of controversy over an already contentious book.

 Seventy percent of female and 53 percent of male victims of rape, physical violence, and/or stalking by an intimate partner had their first experience with domestic violence before the age of 25.

-It’s hard to reach out in situations of abuse, but are many ways to get help such as: Calling 800-799-7233, or talking to a trusted adult and if you are in school Safe to say
+It’s hard to reach out in situations of abuse, but there are many ways to get help such as: Calling 800-799-7233, or talking to a trusted adult and if you are in school Safe to say

 For more information go to https://www.thehotline.org/stakeholders/domestic-violence-statistics/